polterguy/phosphorusfive/plugins/p5.lambda/README.md

 there exists no *[create-widget]* in the execution tree.
 The invocation to the *[insert-after]* Active Event however, injects this node just after the *[insert-after]* node in the execution tree.
-When the instruction pointer is done evaluating *[insert-after]*, it finds a new Active Event invocation, being our newly added *[create-widget]* Active Event reference, which in turn evaluates, creating our Literal widget.
+When the instruction pointer is done evaluating *[insert-after]*, it finds a new Active Event invocation, being our newly added *[create-widget]* Active Event reference, which it in turn evaluates, creating our Literal widget.

 If you change the above code to using *[insert-before]* instead, there will be no Literal widget after evaluation, but the node hierarchy is clearly changed, as you can see in the output.